 28. The manifesto must be submitted in ‘camera ready artwork’ to enable it to be effectively reproduced in print and on the union elections website.
 JPG or TFF files are the best versions to submit the manifesto to us.

 Election Publicity & Campaigning

-(Timetable for submitting publicity text and designs to the Students’ Union will be covered in the candidates’ briefings.)
+30. Printing must be done by Students’ Union staff, and you may not purchase extra paper or produce your own publicity.
+Timetable for submitting publicity text and designs to the Students’ Union will be covered in the candidates’ briefings.